threewisemonkeys-as/cai/debug_gym_bundle/README.md

 - Provide a different instruction file by updating `environment.instructions_file`.
 - Override the agent system prompt by editing `agent.system_prompt_file` or supplying an inline `agent.system_prompt` value.
+- Any additional keys under `environment` (for example `type`, `registry`, Kubernetes `namespace`/`pod_spec_kwargs`, or Docker credentials) are forwarded to the underlying `select_terminal` call.
+When `registry` is provided, the same value is reused during SWE-smith validation so images are pulled from your private registry instead of Docker Hub.

 > Note: The script requires the `fire` package for its CLI interface, plus all
 > Debug-Gym, SWE-bench, SWE-smith, and supporting dependencies used in the